Your preferences have been updated.

 Traditional Aruban music, a mix of waltz, danza, mazurka and tumba, is typically performed during festivals and holidays, including Dia di Betico, Flag & Anthem Day, Dera Gai and the weekly Bon Bini Festival.

-The local community and island visitors mark their calendars for three of the hottest annual Aruba music festivals - the Caribbean Sea Jazz Festival, the Aruba Soul Beach Music Festival and the Aruba Summer Music Festival.
+The local community and island visitors mark their calendars for three of the hottest annual Aruba music festivals - the Caribbean Sea Jazz Festival, the Aruba Soul Beach Music Festival, and the Aruba Summer Music Festival.
 All three festivals feature celebrated international and local artists.

-Latest addition to the art and music festivals in Aruba is the Carubbian Festival in San Nicolas.
+The latest addition to the art and music festivals in Aruba is the Carubbian Festival in San Nicolas.
 Performances by carnival groups in bright-colored and smashing outfits, market stands offering local food and arts and crafts are part of this weekly festival in Aruba.